• Skip to main content

 What would a diabetes cure need to accomplish?

-While we often joke of needing a “new pancreas” as people with type 1 diabetes, what’s really failing within our body is our immune system.
+While we often joke about needing a “new pancreas” as people with type 1 diabetes, what’s really failing within our body is our immune system.

 In people with type 1 diabetes, your immune system is constantly attacking the beta cells produced by your pancreas that are essential for producing insulin.
 While your diagnosis may have been years or decades ago, your body still tries every single day to produce insulin.